 value determined in accordance with Article 19, where the determination of the expenditure on the acquisition or production of contribution by a shareholder contributing as a natural person, is impossible and contribution has not been used in the economic activity, excluding intangible assets produced by a member on his own.

-Most often new fixed assets are introduced whose purchase is documented by an invoice or an agreement.
-Then the initial value of fixed asset will be the price resulting from the purchase document, which may be increased by the costs associated with the purchase of an asset or the intangible asset and legal to use.
+New fixed assets are most often introduced, the purchase of which is documented by invoice or contract.
+Then the initial value of fixed asset will be the price resulting from the purchase document, which may be increased by the costs associated with the purchase calculated until the date of transferring the fixed asset or intangible asset for use.
 In particular, they are transport costs, insurance, loading and unloading, assembly, installation and launch of programmes and computer systems, notary fees, tax fees, interests and commission.
 In the case of imports, the purchase price covers customs duties and excise duties on imports of assets.